CS 294-92: Analysis of Boolean Functions (Spring 2023)

 Boolean functions are central objects of study in theoretical computer science and combinatorics.
 Analysis of Boolean functions, and in particular Fourier analysis, has been a successful tool in the areas of circuit lower bounds, hardness of approximation, social choice, threshold phenomena, pseudo-randomness, property testing, learning theory, cryptography, quantum computing, query complexity, and others.

-These applications are derived by understanding fundamental, beautiful concepts in the study of Boolean functions, such as influence, noise-sensitivity, approximation by polynomials, hyper-contractivity, and the invariance-principle (connecting the discrete Boolean domain with the continuous Gaussian domain).
+These applications are derived by understanding fundamental, beautiful concepts in the study of Boolean functions, such as influence, noise-sensitivity, approximation by polynomials, hyper-contractivity, and the invariance principle (connecting the discrete Boolean domain with the continuous Gaussian domain).

 Undergraduate students who wish to take this class in Spring 2023 should fill out the following Google Form.